Ali-Akbari1/Ali-Akbari1/README.md

-Student @ The University of Calgary, Second Year
+Student At The University of Calgary

 👨‍💻 Computer Science
-🔭 I’m currently working on Projects!
+🔭 I’m currently working on projects!
-👯 I’m looking to collaborate on any Projects!
+👯 I’m looking to learn as much as possible!

 📫 How to reach me:
         alimustanserakbari@gmail.com